 8.1 All our decisions, including investor suitability, are conducted and/or checked by persons.
 We do not use any fully automated decision-making in providing services to you.

 8.2 We process some personal data automatically in order to make certain assessments about you.
 This is known as profiling.
 We do this, for instance, to assess your investment maturity and objectives and your risk tolerance, and to assess your ability to repay any loans; to meet regulatory or for legal requirements, including for the prevention of crime and money laundering.

-8.3 Where we rely on profiling, we will seek your consent unless we have to do it in order to enter into, or to perform, a contract with you or where we are authorised by law in the EU to carry out this activity.
+8.3 Where we rely on profiling, we will seek your consent unless we have to do it in order to enter into, or to perform, a contract with you or where we are authorised by any applicable law to carry out this activity.
 You have the right to request a person to re-assess any profiling in respect of loans, mortgages and other financial product applications.
 In the event we use any automated decision-making in our products, you will be entitled and given the option to opt-out in our product applications.

 8.4 For the automated or profiling activities you have the right to request a person to re-assess any decision.

 9. What are your rights in relation to personal information?

 9.1 You can ask us to: (a) provide a copy of your personal information; (b) correct your personal information; (c) erase your personal information; (d) transfer your personal information to other organisations; and (e) restrict processing of your personal information.
 You can also object to some processing of your personal information, including in relation to direct marketing and where we process your information because this is in our legitimate interests (see Section 3.1(c)).
 These rights may be limited in some situations; for example, where we are required to process your personal information by law.

 9.2 You can change your marketing preferences at any time by accessing Citi Online or contacting your Relationship Manager or CitiPhone.